roykolak/dashy/README.markdown

 # Trouble?
 Help out?

-I would love to hear any feedback you have.
+Send any feedback you have.
 Want to help?
 Fork!

 * Email roy.kolak@gmail.com
 * Or create an issue